horosin/into-the-madness/README.md

 Coming soon.

 # Technology
-This project utilizes: node.js, three.js, webpack, es6.
+This project utilizes: node.js, three.js, webpack, es6, electron.
 It was created in order for me to learn in-browser 3d game development.

 It was created in a matter of few evenings and quickly grew to an unexpected size.
 Then I decided to make the code quality better, which was a project on it's own.
 Designing a proper application structure and abstractions was and still is challenging.